 TCS2018-05-22T14:33:22-04:00Jul 21, 2015|19 min read

 With his creation of a new program to spend $100 million to pay for new gas station pumps that can handle high-blend ethanol fuels, Secretary of Agriculture Tom Vilsack has blinders for blender pumps.
 The move puts Vilsack squarely at odds with Congress, which previously forbid the Department of Agriculture (USDA) from spending money on blender pumps.
 For his tunnel-vision on ethanol blender pumps, Sec.
 Vilsack rightfully receives a Golden

-(Note: an update to the report regarding the cost of the provision in question was published on June 15, 2015 - see below) TCS Awards the Golden Fleece Award to the House and Senate Appropriations Committees - Sending Coal to Kaiserslautern In May 1961, a handful of lawmakers wanted to prop up a dying industry in northeast Pennsylvania.
-They succeeded and now, more than half a century later, the United
+(Note: an update to the report regarding the cost of the provision in question was published on June 15, 2015 - see below) TCS Awards the Golden Fleece Award to the House and Senate Appropriations Committees - Sending Coal to Kaiserslautern (The full report is available for download here.)
+In May 1961, a handful of lawmakers wanted to prop up a dying industry in northeast Pennsylvania.
+They succeeded and now,

 TCS2017-12-07T16:36:58-05:00Jun 26, 2013|28 min read